rose clay benefits

 9 Awesome Rose Clay Benefits & What It Is

 Have you every wondered what’s this beautiful pink clay everyone’s using?
-Well, rose clay is a type of kaolin clay.
+Well, in my experience, rose clay is a type of kaolin clay.
 It’s very soft and fine, rich in silica and minerals, and has a neutral pH balance.
 Kaolin clays are considered the most moderate and balanced, which makes them perfect for almost any skin type.
 Rose clay benefits the skin in many ways.
+So, join me as I explore the incredible benefits of rose clay and what makes it so unique for our skin.

 Let’s go over them.